warehouseman/meteor-tinytest-runner/README.md

     yourself@yourpc:~/projects/tryMTRInst$

-Using a file browser in the application directory you see that the installer added the following files:
+Using a file browser in the application directory you willl see that the installer added the following files:

     yourself@yourpc:~/projects/tryMTRInst$ tree
     .